advanderveer/ep/README.md

 # ep
 A miniature framework to reduce code duplication in writing HTTP endpoints

+## Ergonomic Status Rendering for REST
+We got the outputs supported by the framework:
+- ClientError (400)
+- ServerError (500)
+- InvalidError (422)

+Invalid Error could be more flexible to include other 4xx/5xx cases.
+The 200 are more challenging.
+They should really be part of the out struct.

+- Return specific error
+- Encode struct into output with status method

+- 201 On Create

+Don't want to create a whole head() method for that

+- 204 No Content - On Delete
+- 404 Not Found
+- 401 Unauthorized

+And maybe Redirects

 ## Backlog
 - [x] MUST   get kitchen example back to work
 - [x] MUST   also add HTTP language negotiation